kyleung1/Gundam-Sim-Game/README.md

 ## Things to work on:

 - ui
-- attack animations
+- credits page
-- more animations in game
+- boss battle?